gamenet/redis-memory-analyzer/README.rst

                                  not specified, all data types will be returned.
-                                 Allowed values arestring, hash, list, set, zset -f --format TYPE           Output type format: json or text (by default)
+                                 Allowed values arestring, hash, list, set, zset -f --format TYPE           Output type format: json or text (by default) --max-key-depth MAX_DEPTH   Set the maximum depth to consider when consolidating key segments (split by ":").
+Any segments past this depth will be squished into a single "*".

 If you have large database try running first with ``--limit`` option to run first limited amount of keys.
 Also run with ``--types`` to limit